 Read our answers to frequently asked questions about Ronald Adam Public Adjusters.
-Our claims adjusters would be more than happy to help you.
+Our public adjusters would be more than happy to help you.
 Feel free to contact us to get free claims consultation.

 Public Adjuster - A public adjuster is a licensed professional retained by the insured (you) to represent you and your interests.
-Public adjusters are licensed by the State of Texas.
+Public adjusters are licensed by the State of Florida, Texas, Georgia, South Carolina and North Carolina .
 Our main responsibility is to secure the insurance settlement that the home, condominium, or business owner deserve according to their insurance policy/contract.

 Company Adjuster - A company adjuster is employed as a member of an insurance company’s staff.
 His or her primarily goal is to protect the insurance company’s interests.
 In essence, a company adjuster’s allegiance is to the insurance company, not you.